The Yorkshire Post

 The Yorkshire Post is a daily broadsheet newspaper, published in Leeds, Yorkshire, England.
-It primarily covers stories from Yorkshire, although its masthead carries the slogan "Yorkshire's National Newspaper".
-It was previously owned by Johnston Press and is now owned by JPIMedia.
-Founded in 1754, it is one of the oldest newspapers in the country.
+Founded in 1754, it primarily covers stories from Yorkshire, although its masthead carries the slogan "Yorkshire's National Newspaper".
+It was previously owned by Johnston Press and is now owned by National World.

-Editions are available throughout the United Kingdom with offices across Yorkshire in Harrogate, Hull, Scarborough, Sheffield and York, as well as correspondents in Westminster and the City of London.
-The current editor is James Mitchinson.
+The paper's head office is in Whitehall Road, Leeds and the current editor is James Mitchinson.
 It considers itself "one of Britain's most trusted and historic newsbrands."